Jesus Overturning Tables

 Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
 And He said to them, “It is written, ‘My house shall be called a house of prayer,’ but you have made it a ‘den of thieves.’”

-The selling of animals was perfectly fine because animals were to be sacrificed to God according to the old law, which Jesus even commanded others to do (such as Matthew 8:4 and Luke 5:14).
-Before His death and resurrection, the Law of Moses was still in full effect, but once He died those blood offerings were useless in comparison with His own blood and the covering it provides for us (Hebrews 9:13-15).
+The selling of animals was permissible because animals were to be sacrificed to God according to the Law of Moses, which Jesus even commanded others to do (e.g., Matthew 8:4; Luke 5:14).
+Before His death and resurrection, the Law of Moses was still in full effect, but once He died, animal sacrifices were useless in comparison with His own blood and the covering it provides for us (cf. Hebrews 9:13-15).